Frequently Asked Questions

 Old Age Security (OAS) is a subsidy the Government of Canada pays to seniors who are age 65 and older.

-Senior couples with up to $180,000 in annual income receive $18,000 annually in OAS benefits, because they can rely on pension income splitting to maximize their OAS subsidies.
+Senior couples with up to $182,000 in annual income can receive $18,000 annually in OAS benefits.
+Because seniors can rely on pension income splitting (which isn't available to other household types), they are able to maximize their OAS subsidies.

 All seniors are eligible for OAS if they are Canadian citizens or legal residents, and if they have resided in Canada for at least 10 years since the age of 18.
 Employment history does not determine eligibility for OAS.
 Seniors can still receive the subsidy if they have never worked, or if they are still working.

-The money seniors get from OAS is not drawn from contributions they have historically made to the program.
-OAS is funded out of general government tax revenues, and is paid for by today’s taxpayers.
+Unlike the Canada Pension Plan, the money seniors get from OAS is not drawn from contributions they have historically made to the program.
+In other words, they have not 'pre-paid' for the benefits they receive.
+Instead, OAS is funded out of general government tax revenues, and is paid for by today’s taxpayers.

 -